cirosantilli/nodejs-cheat/grunt/README.md

 Make for Node.

-Has a plugin system in which each plugin takes a JSON-like configuration input which defines the tasks it provides.
+Has a plugin system. in which each plugin takes a JSON-like configuration input which defines the tasks it provides.

 Plugins are packages installed with NPM, by convention by `grunt-`.